Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Orientation-Aware Graph Neural Networks

-\textbf{DW-GIN}.
+\textbf{OA-GIN}.
 We adopt graph isomorphism operator \cite{xu2018powerful} with learnable weighing parameter $\varepsilon$ for tunable skip connections,

-\textbf{DW-GAT}.
-In comparison to GCN and GIN, it is not trivial to incorporate with the Graph Attention Network (GAT) \cite{velivckovic2017graph}.
+\textbf{OA-GAT}.
+In comparison to GCN and GIN, it is not trivial to incorporate with the Graph Attention Network (GAT) \cite{velivckovic2018graph}, as residues interact with each other unevenly in proteins.
 In particular, we define separate attentions for the scalar and vector representations

 The attention scores $\alpha^s,\alpha^v$ are the softmax values over the inner products of all neighboring source-target pairs defined as the follows: